ksmasoun/Ancient-Relic-Library/README.md

 ## Contribute

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please submit an issue or pull request.
-We appreciate your feedback and participation in making this Library Management System even better.
+Feedback is appreciated and participation in making this Library Management System even better.

 ## License